 - Step 2: Name your fear.
 Be specific about exactly what you fear and what’s causing it to be triggered.

 - Step 3: Be curious.
 Based on what you fear and where it’s coming from, get curious about how you might deal with these triggers differently that could help reduce your fear.

 - Step 4: Create your plan of action.
 Based on what you’ve found, create an appropriate plan of action to help you deal with your fear and then follow through whenever you need it.

-[Recommended: for several more fear-busting and confidence-building tools, read 7 Effective Tools for Building Self-Confidence & Taking Control of Your Life].
+[Recommended: for several more fear-busting and confidence-building tools, read 5 Effective Tools to Stop Living in Fear and Worry].

 Case Study on Dealing With Fear of Recurrence

 Throughout my cancer battle, I was worried about dying.
 Most of it related to dying too young – because of my boys.
 They were only 2 and 6 at the time of my diagnosis and I didn’t want them growing up without me.